msfjarvis/dotfiles/packages/README.md

 - [spot-unstable]: Spotify player for GNOME tracking the main branch
 - [toml-cli] : Simple CLI for editing and querying TOML files
 - [when] : A CLI tool to deal with timezones
+- [zizmor] : zizmor is a static analysis tool for GitHub Actions.

 [adb-sync]: https://msfjarvis.dev/g/adb-sync
 [adbear]: https://github.com/msfjarvis/adbear